 GENERAL SUMMARY/ OVERVIEW STATEMENT:

-The Development Office offers a hybrid flexible schedule.
+BWH Development Office offers excellent benefits, competitive salaries, and a hybrid flexible work schedule!

 PRINCIPAL DUTIES AND RESPONSIBILITIES:

 Reporting to the AVP of Major Gifts, the Associate Director develops expertly crafted fundraising proposals and other materials that will help the BWH Development Office reach fundraising goals.

 - The Associate Director will conceive, research, write, and edit proposals, emails, case statements, and concept papers for the hospital’s largest individual major and principal gift donors and prospects to support high-priority fundraising initiatives at BWH.
 Working within the team’s beat system structure, this writer will carry a portfolio of writing projects specific to their assigned beat.

 - The Associate Director will closely partner and strategize with our frontline fundraisers, senior faculty members, and hospital leadership to develop and deliver six-, seven-, and eight-figure funding opportunities by a target date.